 Smoke Detector Types

-Smoke detectors incorporate two types of technology -- ionization and photoelectric -- both of which often are combined for optimum protection.
+Smoke detectors incorporate two types of technology — ionization and electric — both of which often are combined for optimum protection.
 In ionization smoke detectors, a chamber contains two plates that generate an electric current.
 If smoke interrupts that current, an alarm sounds.
 Photoelectric smoke detectors incorporate a light beam that shines into a receptor inside the devices.
 If smoke interrupts the beam in any way, the alarm sounds.

 Smoke Detector Pros and Cons

-Ionizations detectors tend to respond more rapidly in cases of high flames, while photoelectric detectors react best to long, smoldering fires.
+Ionization detectors tend to respond more rapidly in cases of high flames, while photoelectric detectors react best to long, smoldering fires.
 Because of these strengths and weaknesses, some smoke alarms contain both photoelectric and ionization technology.
-While research shows either type of smoke alarm provides potentially life-saving warnings, the National Fire Protection Association recommends combining both types of detectors in your home.
+While research shows either type of smoke alarm provides potentially life-saving warnings, you may want to install both types of detectors in your home.
 That way, no matter what caused the fire, you'll be alerted to it immediately.

 Because many fires begin with billowing smoke before intense heat builds up, smoke detectors can sound the alarm before heat detectors activate.

 Heat Detector Types

 Heat detectors use two main types of technology: thermocouple and electro-pneumatic.
 Both detect changes in temperature in the area surrounding the alarms.
-Like smoke detectors, heat detectors include battery-operated and hard-wired electrical varieties or combine both technologies.
+Like smoke detectors, heat detectors include battery-operated and hard-wired varieties or combine both technologies.
 One type relies on a mechanical triggering apparatus without requiring batteries or electricity.